 - “If we can’t provide this feature, what alternatives would you consider?”

-- When a product request is necessary and expected you can handle this objection by clearly communicating a timeline or asking the prospect to provide support in getting that feature built alongside you, such as development resources, additional payment, or contributions to a product council.
+- When a product request is necessary and expected, you can handle this objection by clearly communicating a timeline.
+Or you could do it by asking the prospect to provide support in getting that feature built alongside you, such as development resources, additional payment, or contributions to a product council.

 Objection 5.
 “We’re already working with X competitor”

-The second is that they are unhappy, but currently under contract and not able to spend more now on your solution.
+The second is that they are unhappy but are currently under contract and not able to spend more now on your solution.
 There are multiple ways to respond to such an objection.

-If your prospect is already using another vendor and happy with them, you need to identify an area where you can uniquely offer something the competitor cannot to compliment their offering.
+If your prospect is already using another vendor and is happy with them, you need to identify an area where you can uniquely offer something the competitor cannot compliment their offering.

 Sample Response 1.
 (Comparative)

-- "That's good to hear -- [competitor] is a great company.
+- "That's good to hear.
+[Competitor] is a great company.
 In fact, we run into them in our sales cycle every now and then.
-Companies that choose to transfer on to our platform often find that our product makes accomplishing [X goal] much easier, since it has [unique benefit #1] and [unique benefit #2]."
+Companies that choose to transfer on to our platform often find that our product makes accomplishing [X goal] much easier because it has [unique benefit #1] and [unique benefit #2]."

 Sample Response 2.
 (Proof)

 - "At this point, I'm not asking you to rip anything out.
 I'd just like the opportunity to show you how we're different and how we've provided additional value to our customers.
-I can present some use cases of other companies like [names of customers] who considered both of us and still chose to work with us.”
+I can present some use cases of other companies, such as [names of customers], that considered both of us but chose to work with our company.”

 Questions to Ask:

 - “What are they providing for you currently?
-Are you happy with their product services?”
+Are you happy with their products and services?”

 - “What types of results are you seeing with them?”